 respectively, where Tr⁡(⋅) in Eq.
 (16) is the trace operator.

 3.2.
 Minimum connectedness portfolios method

-After estimating the spillover between AI and IOT tokens, this study further extends the analysis by computing multivariate portfolio weights, following (Broadstock et al., 2022).
+After estimating the spillover between AI and IoT tokens, this study further extends the analysis by computing multivariate portfolio weights, following Broadstock et al. (2022).
 This method minimizes the pairwise connectedness of clean energy with technology, substitutes, and raw materials by adopting the pairwise connectedness index (PCI) matrix.
 Thus, assets with lower/weak pairwise spillover will have higher portfolio weight, which is computed as: